-Located just five miles south of Portland with easy access to the great outdoors, Cape Elizabeth, Maine is the perfect pet-friendly destination.
+Plan a New England getaway with your dog with this dog-friendly guide to Cape Elizabeth, Maine!
+Just five miles south of Portland with easy access to the great outdoors, Cape Elizabeth, Maine is the perfect dog-friendly destination.
 Travel here to get away from it all without getting too far out of the way.
 Its craggy shores and unspoiled sandy beaches skirt the southern shores of Casco Bay.
 This area is most well-known for its lighthouses, including Maine’s oldest and most prominent, Portland Head Light.

 Read on for my top recommendations for dog-friendly places to eat, stay, and play in Cape Elizabeth.